elifsenaozefe/song_popularity_prediction/README.md

 <p> After feature elimination with RFECV, final data has shaped as (164060, 43).
 With this data; decision tree, random forest, XGBoost, LightGBM and naive bayes have run. </p>

 #### Results
-For now, LightGBM with default parameters can predict songs' popularity with 79% accuracy.
-79% can be taken as base line score.

-<p> A feature engineering step can be added to improve the success of the model. </p>
+As a result of GridSearchCV, LightGBM with default parameters can predict songs' popularity with 79% accuracy.
+79% can be taken as base line score and a feature engineering step can be added to improve the success of the model.

-Both EDA & predictions are on [here](https://github.com/elifsenaozefe/song_popularity_prediction/blob/main/spotify_tracks_popularity_prediction.ipynb).
+Both EDA & predictions are [here](https://github.com/elifsenaozefe/song_popularity_prediction/blob/main/spotify_tracks_popularity_prediction.ipynb).